eficode-academy/docker-katas/labs/3-deletion.md

 Let's try to run an alpine container and delete the file system.

-Spin up the container with `docker run -ti alpine`
+Spin up the container with `docker container run -ti alpine`

 list all the folders on the root level to see the whole distribution: